Freek Funk

 Freek Funk is a studio album by British techno producer Luke Slater, released in October 1997 by Novamute Records as his first album for the label and his first for a major label.
 The album was among Slater's most personal works to date, and his intention for the album was to record music that went beyond the four-to-the-floor nature of techno and push the genre's barriers, resulting in an eclectic, minimal album that also incorporates funk, acid techno and electro styles.
 The album varies in tone, with aggressive techno tracks and softer, less upbeat material.

-The album was promoted by the single "Freek Funk," and was also Slater's first release in the United States.
+The album was promoted by the single "Freek Funk", and was also Slater's first release in the United States.
 The producer supported the record with a live tour.
 Upon release, Freek Funk received critical acclaim and helped popularise Slater's music.
 It went on to influence many techno and breakbeat producers, and is today hailed as an ambitious album.
 In 2017, Mixmag named it the fifth greatest techno album of the 1990s.

 Background and production

 Throughout the 1990s, Slater built up a reputation as an influential British techno producer, taking influence from Detroit techno in particular and releasing material under the name Planetary Assault Systems.
 In 1996, he signed to Peacefrog Records for the second time in his career, on which he released the first Planetary Assault Systems album, The Electric Funk Machine (1997), which featured alterations in suctioned percussion and bass.
-Follow-up album The Drone Sector was also released by Peacefrog Records later that year.
+The follow-up album The Drone Sector was also released by Peacefrog Records later that year.

 Following these releases, Slater signed to NovaMute Records, a techno label owned by Mute Records home to fellow producers Speedy J and Richie Hawtin.
 While on the label, Slater began releasing his most personal work.
 His first album for the label, and first major label record, Freek Funk was written and produced by Slater, with the "delicious talents" of Hulal aiding the recording.
-Slater's plan for Freek Funk was to write music that was not necessarily techno of a four-to-the-floor nature, and as a result "wrote the tracks I wanted and it ended up quite varied," as he told an interviewer.
-He elaborated: "I didn't want to what people expected, but on the other hand I didn't want to purposefully not do it.
+Slater's plan for Freek Funk was to write music that was not necessarily techno of a four-to-the-floor nature, and as a result "wrote the tracks I wanted and it ended up quite varied", as he told an interviewer.
+He elaborated: "I didn't want to do what people expected, but on the other hand I didn't want to purposefully not do it.
 I might be born of perversion but the album's not."